Hamerschlag Hall A-308

 Embedded systems often provide critical functions that must work correctly and with high reliability.
 For example, fly-by-wire systems in aircraft have to work more or less perfectly at all times.
 (Future drive-by-wire systems in cars will have similar dependability requirements.)
 Not all systems are as critical, but most embedded systems have some functions that just have to be done right.
 We are looking at ways to make it easier to deal with safety, especially in systems where only a small fraction of the overall system functionality is actually critical.
 Current work includes finding ways to partially decompose system-level safety properties into subsystem properties, and creating simple approaches to improve the safety of unmanned robotic ground vehicles.

 The vast majority of the billions of processors manufactured yearly are incorporated into products other than general-purpose computers.
 These embedded systems can have significantly different tradeoffs than general-purpose computer designs.
 Issues include interdisciplinary optimization, cost sensitivity, real-time performance, reliability, safety and life-cycle support.
 Over time I am addressing various aspects of embedded computing in my research, with my current emphasis areas below.
-I also teach two courses in embedded systems: 18-348 Embedded System Engineering (for juniors and seniors); and 18-649 Distributed Embedded Systems (for graduate students).
+I currently teach 18-642 Embedded System Software Engineering (graduate students and seniors).
+In the past I've taught: 18-348 Embedded System Engineering (for juniors and seniors); and 18-649 Distributed Embedded Systems (for graduate students).